 Germany is a major economic and political power on the European continent and an historic leader in many cultural, theoretical and technical fields.
 Christianity is the largest religion in Germany, with 62 percent of the total population split between Protestants and Catholics.
 Most of those, however, have only a nominal involvement in faith, and more than 30 percent of the population is not affiliated with any church.

-CMF is involved in transforming lives and communities in Germany through Unterwegs, the Globalscope campus ministry working in three university cities.
+CMF is involved in transforming lives and communities in Germany through Unterwegs, the Globalscope campus ministry working in university cities.

 German students, like others around the world, enter a phase of life where they deal with questions of identity, career, independence, and family.
 College is a time when they are listening to new ideas and forming the values that they will hold for the rest of their lives.
 Globalscope campus ministers work to assist students in finding ways to make the “good news” a part of their lives or helping them connect to God by acting as a bridge community with the local churches.